 I ran my numbers on David Kee's site and it's not a Mustang transmission.
 The tailshaft, C60R-7A040-C, does not look like the ones on his website, this one has both rear and mid shifter mounting holes drilled and tapped.
 The tag reads HEH-AR which is 1966 Fairlane with a 390, wide ratio 28-spline.
 But it's a close ratio 28 spline.
 The case, RF C5AR-7006-D reads 1965 casting used from 65-67.
 Wide 8 hole case.

 I was going to make my own adapter to move the shifter closer to the gear box but I took the easy way out and swapped the tailshaft housing with a aftermarket housing to get my shifter to fit.
-The Falcon has a cross brace going where the shifter mounts using a Mustang or Fairlane bolt locations.

 The heavy duty transmission mount is made by Melvin's Classic Ford Parts.
-This is made from boxed and flat plate steel, all joints and gusset have a continuous welded.
+This is made from boxed and flat plate steel, all joints and gusset have a continuous weld.
 Looking at the picture from the other vendors website theirs looks like they used smaller gauge steel and stitch welded just enough to hold it together.
 I can't see any gusset for strength either.
 Kinda Mickey Mouse compared to Melvin's mount.

 I'm using my old Hurst Competition shifter from the T-10 but the linkage rods needed tweaked to fit correctly.
 Reverse linkage was way to short being the T-10's reverse is inside the tail housing and not in the gearbox like the Toploader.
 After pricing new shift rods it didn't take me long to put on my thinking cap.
 One of the shift rods that came with the Toploader shifter was about to see some changes in its appearance.
 With a bench vise, cheater pipe and 6 lb sledgehammer, the new shift rod now looks like it got ran over with the lawnmower.